cn0047/stash/ed/go/README.md

 <br>⚠️ Do not use global variables or shared memory, they make your code unsafe for running concurrently.

 `kill -6 {PID}` kill the program and give a stack trace for each goroutine.

+The operating system schedules threads to run against processors regardless of the process they belong to.

+The operating system schedules threads to run against physical processors and the Go runtime schedules goroutines to run against logical processors.

+If you want to run goroutines in parallel, you must use more than one logical processor.
+But to have true parallelism, you still need to run your program on a machine with multiple physical processors.

+`runtime.GOMAXPROCS(1)` - tell the scheduler to use a single logical processor for program.

 #### Channel